sassoftware/sas-studio-custom-steps/Loop/README.md

 ## Typical usage

-To be used in case you want to run one **deployed** flow for multiple macro variable values in parallel.
+To be used in case you want to run one **deployed** flow for multiple macro variables and their values in parallel.

 ## User Interface